Energy-efficient cooking appliances have become an inevitable part of our lives. However, it may be hard to choose the right appliance for oneself.

 The induction cooktop is an outcome of the advancement of technology that uses an induction method of creating heat.
 In addition, induction cooktops provide ease of instalment.

 They are easily adjustable to both high and low heights.
-Induction cooktops are energy efficient as they don’t require a significant amount of heat.
+Induction cooktops are energy efficient as they don’t require significant heat.

 An oven is a cooking device that has a practical application to expose edible items to heat.
 The conventional function of an oven is to cook food.